Cricket one-day Super League launched to determine World Cup spots

 Under the previous qualifying system, the top eight teams in the ICC rankings were joined by the top two sides from a qualifying tournament to make up the 10-team event held in England last year.

-The later qualifying tournament will feature five of the 13 sides that fail to get through directly against five associate nations.
+The later qualifying tournament will feature five of the 13 sides which fail to get through directly, against five associate nations.

 The start of the Super League comes nearly a year after the ICC launched a world Test championship between the nine top-ranked teams.

-Allardice said that "at this stage" the ICC wants to keep the world championship on course for a final Lord's in London in June next year.
-But the competing nations risk a fixture pileup because of the pandemic which has led to multiple postponements.
+Allardice said that “at this stage” the ICC wants to keep the world championship on course for a final at Lord's in London in June next year.
+But the competing nations risk a fixture pile-up because of the pandemic, which has led to multiple postponements.

 Cricket came to a grinding halt in March just as England were about to start a world championship series in Sri Lanka.